capstanlqc/omegat-guides/docs/_includes/en/omt-inst-verif.md

     ![](../_img/omt-open-script-and-run.gif)

-    The script will install the necessary config files for OmegaT 5.7.2 and delete old config files for OmegaT 5.7.1, and after that it will quit OmegaT.
+    The script will install the necessary config files.
+After that it will quit OmegaT.

 See the section below to know how to run a few post-installation checks to confirm that everything is okay.